PlotPyStack/PythonQwt/README.md

 only plot items needed by `guiqwt`): `QwtPlotItem` (base class), `QwtPlotItem`, `QwtPlotMarker`, `QwtPlotSeriesItem` and `QwtPlotCurve`.

-See the "Overview" section in package documentation for more details on API limitations when comparing to Qwt.
+See "Overview" section in [documentation](http://pythonhosted.org/python-qwt/) for more details on API limitations when comparing to Qwt.

 ## Dependencies